vectara/vectara-docs/www/docs/quickstart.md

 * Displays billing overview information
 * Provides the option to delete your account.

-## Create your first corpus
+## Create your first index

-You can now create your first corpus, also known as an index.
-Think of the corpus as a container that includes your uploaded data, and you really want to extract meaningful information from this data through queries.
-Now you decide what kind of documents you want to index.
+Before you can ask questions about your data, you need to ingest your data into Vectara.
+Your first step is to create a place for storing the data, called an index.
+Think of an index as a container that includes your uploaded data, and you really want to extract meaningful information from this data through queries.
+Now you decide what kind of documents you want to ingest into an index.

 Here are some ideas to let you see <Config v="names.product"/> in action: